Bird Engineering

 "I had an audition lined up at Berklee but I, uh."
 Meyer closed his eyes and sighed.
 He could hear his father screaming at him somewhere in the back of his brain.
 He flinched.
 "Wasn't gonna happen."

-"'Knows someone?'
+"'Know someone?'
 What am I gonna do, play flute for 'Clifton and the Four Toes'?"

 Meyer groaned internally and rolled his eyes externally.
 The thought of pushing Hal Leonard method books and getting yelled at by soccer moms over instrument rental charges wasn't the most appealing thing in the world, but it wasn't the lumber mill, and it was in a part of town his parents wouldn't be caught in.
 A drink might take the sting out of being back, though.
 "All right, sure.
 Fine."